 - Watching monitors and taking notations while sitting in front of a computer.

 - The one-year, in-person or online Youngstown State University polysomnography certificate program.

 - Curriculum through the accredited sleep technologist education (A-STEP) program, which is done online.

 Adding a new Mahoning Valley sleep lab

 According to Jarrod, Children’s is making significant investments in its sleep program.
 Among these are adding physicians, technology and sleep technicians.
 Additionally, Children’s is opening a four-bed sleep lab in the Mahoning Valley in spring 2023.
 Currently, the hospital has a five-bed sleep lab in Akron.

 “We have the need to grow,” Jarrod said.
 “We’re seeing an abundance of patients looking for services in sleep.
 The Akron sleep lab is booked six months in advance.
 Our goal is to attract a few Mahoning Valley employees who want to advance their careers into the Career Launch polysomnography tech program.
 They would be able to start in the YSU program in the spring semester.”

 For more information about the Career Launch polysomnography technician program, contact Kaiya at KWatauchi@akronchildrens.org.
-To learn more about what programs are offered, visit the Career Launch page on the hospital website.
+To learn more about what programs are offered, visit the Career Launch page.